 (5) A charge payable for the portion of the current year referred to in sub-bylaw (4) is payable in the same ratio as the portion bears to the full year.

 [By-law 26 inserted in Gazette 27 Jun 2003 p.
-2288-90.]
+2288-90; amended in Gazette 29 Jun 2007 p.
+3253.]

 26A.
-Un-metered or unconnected country Commercial/Industrial property sewerage charges
+Un-metered or unconnected country non residential or commercial residential property sewerage charges

-(1) Subject to sub-bylaw (2), the minimum charge payable for the current year for the provision of sewerage to a country Commercial/Industrial property which has sewerage available but not connected is calculated in accordance with the formula, with the variable “Q” in the formula having a value of nil.
+(1) Subject to sub-bylaw (2), the minimum charge payable for the current year for the provision of sewerage to a country non-residential or commercial residential property which has sewerage available but not connected is calculated in accordance with the formula, with the variable “Q” in the formula having a value of nil.

-(2) Where a country Commercial/Industrial property has no major fixtures, or no shared major fixtures as described in by-law 26B, the minimum charge payable for the current year for one major fixture, as set out in the Table, is the value of the variable “P” in the formula.
+(2) Where a country non-residential or commercial residential property has no major fixtures, or no shared major fixtures as described in by-law 26B, the minimum charge payable for the current year for one major fixture, as set out in the Table, is the value of the variable “P” in the formula.

-(3) The minimum charge payable for the current year for the provision of sewerage to a country Commercial/Industrial property which is sewered but where any water supply to the property —
+(3) The minimum charge payable for the current year for the provision of sewerage to a country non-residential or commercial residential property which is sewered but where any water supply to the property —

 (a) is not separately metered by the Corporation but is supplied solely by the Corporation — is calculated in accordance with the formula; or